 Many a Disney fan has had a BLAST joining up with a Na’vi avatar and cruising along on a banshee through the Mo’ara Valley.
 Yup, we’re talking about Flight of Passage.

 In the queue for this attraction, you’ll spot lots of human and Na’vi handprints but a few are especially notable.
 In the exit corridor, look for three handprints marked with initials.
-These are Joe Rohde’s, James Cameron’s, and Jon Landau.
+These are the handprints and initials of Imagineer Joe Rohde, James Cameron (film director/writer/co-producer), and Jon Landau (film co-producer).

 There are Hidden Mickeys ALL OVER Disney World.
 Seriously, there are estimated to be over 1,000 Hidden Mickeys across the resort.
 Some of those Mickeys are bigger than others.

-You’ve probably never spotted the biggest Hidden Mickey in Disney’s Animal Kingdom because it’s actually the WHOLE MOUNTAIN at Expedition Everest!
+You’ve probably never spotted a HUGE Hidden Mickey in Disney’s Animal Kingdom because it’s actually the WHOLE MOUNTAIN at Expedition Everest!

-EPCOT has some awesome shows, but none are so impressive from a robotics front as The American Adventure in The American Adventure Pavilion.
+EPCOT has some awesome shows, and some of the more impressive ones from a robotics front are at The American Adventure in The American Adventure Pavilion.
 Surely you’ve felt your jaw drop watching the Ben Franklin animatronic walk upstairs!

-One secret you might not know is that the two brothers in the song “Two Brothers” are based on the likeness of two of the Imagineers that worked on the project.
+One secret you might not know is that the two brothers in the song “Two Brothers” are based on the likeness of two Imagineers — John Olson and Jeff Burke.

 For most folks who ride Kilimanjaro Safaris in Disney’s Animal Kingdom, seeing the African Dogs in the Savannah is a delight.
 But, did you know this spot is also home to Hyenas?